Craving the outdoors on your New Zealand North Island road trip? Be sure to pack your schedule with some of the best things to do in Taupo!

 Wairakei Terraces

-In an active geothermal wonderland like Taupo, spending time at natural mineral-rich bath or spa is a must for your itinerary.
+In an active geothermal wonderland like Taupo, spending time at a natural mineral-rich bath or spa is a must for your itinerary.
 Among the most popular thermal pools in Taupo, the Wairakei Terraces are something special.
 It’s the ideal place to relax and live in the moment on your trip to Taupo.

 Located 7 kilometres north of Taupo, these pretty steaming terraces are filled with mineral-laden waters.
 The Wairakei Terraces have been used for hundreds of years by the indigenous Maori people, who believe the waters have profound healing powers.